McGeaverBeaver/VantageCamLive/README.md

 Transform a standard security camera feed into a professional broadcast without the hassle.
 Vantage Cam Live runs entirely in Docker and handles all the heavy lifting for you:

 * **⚡ Automated Production:** Overlays real-time weather and rotating sponsor logos automatically.
-* **📺 Universal Fit:** Smart "letterboxing" fixes aspect ratios, so even ultra-wide cameras look perfect on YouTube.
+* **📺 Universal Fit:** Smart "Fill" scaling fixes aspect ratios, so even 4:3 or ultra-wide cameras look perfect on YouTube (No more black bars!).
-* **🚀 Set & Forget:** Once configured, it runs 24/7 with no maintenance required.
+* **🚀 Set & Forget:** Once configured, it runs 24/7 with self-healing assets and no maintenance required.
 ---
 ### 🌟 Key Features

-* **Universal Compatibility:** Automatically resizes and "letterboxes" any camera input (Wide, Ultrawide, Standard) to a perfect 1080p YouTube-ready format.
+* **Resolution Unlocked:** Stream in crisp **1440p (2K)** by default, or configure for 1080p/4K.
+No longer limited to low-res streams.
+* **Smart Scaling Engine:** The new `SCALING_MODE` automatically zooms and crops 4:3 camera signals to fill a 16:9 frame, eliminating "windowboxing" (black bars) on desktop viewers.
-* **Live Weather Overlay:** Real-time local weather updates powered by Open-Meteo, displayed elegantly in the corner.
+* **Live Weather Overlay:** Real-time local weather updates powered by Open-Meteo with **Self-Healing Assets** (icons are automatically downloaded/repaired on boot).
 * **Dynamic Sponsor System:** "Watch folders" allow you to drag-and-drop sponsor logos for automatic rotation (Day/Night support) without restarting the stream.
 * **Audio Control API:** Mute or unmute your stream remotely using simple web commands.
 * **Hardware Accelerated:** Uses Intel QuickSync (VAAPI) for ultra-low CPU usage.